 The Svalbard population increased from a low of around 2,000 birds in the late 1960s to between 4,000 and 5,000 birds in the late 1980s (Madsen, 1991).
 This population is now believed to have stabilised at about 5,000 birds (Wetlands International Goose Specialist Group, in Scott & Rose, 1996).
+It is estimated that approximately 1,000 birds in this population originate from the recently discovered breeding areas in northeast Greenland (Madsen et al., 1999).

-Comments: A flyway management plan for the Dark-bellied Brent Goose B. bernicla bernicla has recently been prepared for the Ministry of Agriculture, Nature Management and Fisheries, The Netherlands (van Nugteren, 1997).
+Comments: An international action plan for the Dark-bellied Brent Goose B. bernicla bernicla has recently been prepared for the Ministry of Agriculture, Nature Management and Fisheries, The Netherlands (van Nugteren, 1997).